Classic Carrot Cake – deliciously moist spiced carrot cake layers with a perfectly tangy cream cheese buttercream.

 Carrot Cake Cupcakes

-For cupcakes, you’ll want to bake at 325 degrees F. for a little less time than the cake recipe calls for.
-Mine were perfect at 20 minutes.
+For carrot cake cupcakes, you’ll want to bake at 325 degrees F. for a little less time than the cake recipe calls for.
+Mine were perfect and moist at 20 minutes.
 If you’re doing a full batch, and baking two cupcake pans at a time (on the same rack), the bake time will vary slightly.
 Keep your eye on them, but know they’ll take a few minutes longer.

 BAKING TIP: I don’t ever recommend baking cake layers or cupcakes on different racks.
 You always want to bake them on your middle rack.
 If you can’t fit all of your cake pans or cupcake pans on the same rack in your oven, it’s ok to leave cake batter on the counter while you wait to bake.
 Just make sure to cover the cake pan or cupcake pan with plastic wrap while you wait.